 However, it's an essential part of being a dog owner, and teaching your dog how to behave correctly.

 Whether it's your first dog or fifth, you probably have some questions about potty training your new puppy.
 That's where we step in.

 At Kabo, we are passionate about helping give you the resources you need to succeed with your new dog.
 That's why we're here to answer all of the questions that you may have about how to potty train your dog.

-Lastly, we’ll address some of your questions regarding what motivates your dog to urinate and if spite could be one of those motivators.
-By the end of this article, you’ll be practically a pro with potty training your pooch.
-Let’s get started.
+Also covered are some of your questions regarding what motivates your dog to urinate and if spite could be one of those motivators.
+By the end of this article, you'll be practically a pro with potty training your pooch.
+Let's get started.